 The Benefits Of An Escrow Account

 The biggest benefit of an escrow account is that you’ll be protected during a real estate transaction – whether you’re the buyer or the seller.
-You’ll find that there are a few other great benefits for homeowners and lenders, too.
+It can also protect you as a homeowner, ensuring you have the money to pay for property taxes and homeowners insurance when the bills arrive.
+You’ll find that there are a few other great benefits for home buyers, owners and lenders, too.

 For Home Buyers